-Is this directive, 'suffer now for better health later' credible?
-It depends on how you understand the world economy.
+Is this directive, "suffer now for better health later" credible?
+It depends on how you read the world economy.

-There are numerous stories which are told about the dynamics of development and the directions of the global economy.
+There are numerous stories which are told about the development, dynamics and directions of the global economy.
 I shall present two accounts.
-The first I shall call 'wealth through growth', which corresponds broadly to the assumptions of the Bank, the Fund and orthodox neoclassical economics.
-(In the next section I shall outline an alternative story which I shall refer to as 'crisis deferred'.)
+The first I shall call "crisis deferred".
+This is the story which makes most sense to me and the one that I have used in making judgements about the effects that this report might have.
+(In the next section I shall outline an alternative story, "go for growth", which corresponds broadly to the assumptions of the Bank, the Fund and orthodox neoclassical economics.)